A one day conference about the legacies of the Great War will be held at the National Army Museum on Saturday 6 July.

 Professor Richard Grayson (Goldsmiths, University of London) 'Conflict in Ireland, 1916-23'

-Professor Catriona Pennell (University of Exeter) 'Community, Culture and the Centenary of the First World War'.
+Professor Catriona Pennell (University of Exeter) 'Commemoration in an era of existential crisis.
+Community history projects and cultural memory of the First World War in Britain, 2014-2018'.

 The panel titled 'Staff Rides, Battlefield Tours, and the First World War Centenary' will include: